 Most search engines record your browsing history, and this means that NSA and other spies can clearly trace your whereabouts online.
 We advise you to go for search engines like PureVPN Anonymous Browsing to get your butt saved while you search.
-Remember, Microsoft’s ‘Do not track’ or Google’s Incognito settings are not as effective as they cannot force every website forget your traces every time.
+Remember, Microsoft’s ‘Do not track’ or Google’s Incognito settings are not as effective as they cannot force every website to forget your traces every time.

 Quick Steps to Stay Off Government’s Online Tracking